 Determination of transfers between levels are made at December 31 of each fiscal year.
-There were no transfers between levels for the years ended December 31, 2016 and 2015.
-All assets have been valued using a market approach, except for certain Level 2 and Level 3 assets.
-The fair values of certain Level 2 and Level 3 assets have been estimated using the net asset value per share as reported by the investment managers.
-Fair values for other assets in Level 2 are calculated using quoted market prices for similar assets in markets that are not active.
+There were no transfers between levels for the years ended December 31, 2017 and 2016.
+All assets have been valued using a market approach, except for certain Level 2 assets.
+Fair values for assets in Level 2 are calculated using quoted market prices for similar assets in markets that are not active.
 However, the underlying assets may be actively traded.
-Fair values for assets in Level 3 are calculated using one or more of the following methods: quoted market prices, appraisals, and assumptions about discounted cash flow and other present value techniques depending on the type of investment.
 There were no changes in the valuation techniques during the current year.